ParkinsonLab/Architect/README.md

 ## Set-up

 In order to run Architect, please make sure that you have the following tools installed (in brackets the version is indicated).
-Installation of all enzyme annotations is recommended.
+Installation of all enzyme annotation tools is recommended.

 	* BLAST (v2.2.26)
 	* EMBOSS (v6.6.0)